opensearch-project/documentation-website/_api-reference/index-apis/recover.md

 `start_time` | String | The timestamp for when the recovery started.
 `stop_time` | String | The timestamp for when the recovery finished.
 `total_time_in_millis` | String | The total time to recover shard in milliseconds.
 `source` | Object | The recovery source.
-This can include  repository description if recovery is from a snapshot or a description of source node.
+This can include a repository description if recovery is from a snapshot or a description of source node.
 `target` | Object | The destination node.
 `index` | Object | The statistics about physical index recovery.
 `translog` | Object | The statistics about translog recovery.